 If you’re not familiar with the double cleansing trend, it was recently popularized by Korean beauty (“K-beauty”) bloggers.
 It’s pretty much exactly what it sounds like; you wash your skin in the evening not just once, but twice.
 You first use a cleansing oil or balm (oil-based cleanser) to break down makeup.
 Then, follow that with a water-based cleanser such as a foam or gel to deep clean the pores.
 Fans of this method really love it.
 While I do believe that heavy makeup and water-resistant sunscreen wearers could benefit from cleansing twice, I don’t agree with the type of product (a balm or an oil) being used as the first step.
 Read why here.

-In summary, there are many other crazy things going on in the wild world of skincare and beauty, but I sincerely hope that you’ll think through some of these techniques to determine if they’re worth the potential risks.
+In summary, there are many other crazy things going on in the wild world of skincare and beauty.
+There’s a lot of misinformation out there about skin too, so here’s 35 common myths that you might be falling for.
+I sincerely hope that you’ll think through some of these techniques to determine if they’re worth the potential risks.
 Your skin is too important to have something go wrong and you don’t want to have to learn the “I won’t do that again!” lesson.
 One final thought.
 These are my personal opinions.
 If you’re following one of these trends and you’re loving what it does for your skin, then I’m totally cool with that.
 Whatever works for you!

 And while I have your undivided attention, read this helpful post to understand the difference between dry and dehydrated skin.
 It’s really important that you know the difference!